Naked ADSL Buying Guide

 Naked ADSL downsides

 Because Naked ADSL uses a phone line without a dial tone, you can't use a regular fax machine (which needs a dial tone).
-Faxes cannot be sent over VoIP reliably due to data compression.
-Some VoIP providers, such as Engin, have trialled a fax service over VoIP, but it has proved to be unreliable.
+Additionally, faxes cannot be sent over VoIP reliably due to data compression.
+Some VoIP providers, such as Engin, have trialled a fax service over VoIP, but this has proved to be unreliable.
 If your business still relies on faxes, and you also want to make the switch to Naked ADSL and VoIP, then you can look into a Web-based fax service (such as Utbox) that sends faxes for you and also allows you to receive them via e-mail.

 Naked ADSL speed